 The key is to change our behaviour or belief that is causing us to be triggered in the first place.

 Turns out, easier said than done.
 Interrupting those old stories we tell is difficult.

 The good news is with effort you can always change it.

-A belief is just a thought you kept thinking.
-A behaviour is just an action you kept taking.
+A belief is just a thought you keep thinking.
+A behaviour is just an action you keep taking.